lasy/lasy.github.io/_pages/about.md

 > ✨ Hiring! ✨
 >
-> Hi there!
+> If you are interested in joining the team as a research assistant or postdoc, please, email me (laura.symul [at] uclouvain.be) your CVs and briefly describes your interests and motivations.
 >
-> [ISBA](https://uclouvain.be/en/research-institutes/lidam/isba) is hiring doctoral students to assist with teaching and research.
-Contact us for more information, we are looking forward to meeting you 🤗 🤝
+> I also regularly recruit master students ("jobistes") to help and assist with research, software development, teaching-related tasks, or research coordination.
+Feel free to reach out if you are interested.
 >
+> In addition, each year, [ISBA](https://uclouvain.be/en/research-institutes/lidam/isba) opens a few positions for doctoral students to assist with teaching and research.
+Contact us for more information, we are looking forward to meeting you.
 >